jackamsterdam/npm-create-global-TS-Node_starter/README.md

 Use this global npm package to create a starter file for working with Typescript in Nodejs.

+Open your terminal and install my package globally: npm i -g typescript-for-nodejs-template-by-captain-jack

 Open an EMPTY folder and...

-Type this command in the terminal after you globally install the package:
+Type this command in the terminal after you globally installed the package:

 **create-ts-node-starter-by-captain-jack**